stonega/ainput/README.md

-# AI Text Enhancer - Chrome Extension
+# AInput - Chrome Extension

 A powerful Chrome extension that enhances text input on any web page using Google's Gemini 2.0 Flash AI model.
 Features include grammar fixing and translation to multiple languages.